- Simulation Products

 - AI Software

-Augmented Reality (AR) is now an exciting and integral part of the HeartWorks learning experience.
+Augmented Reality (AR) is an exciting part of the HeartWorks learning experience.
 Through tablet-based AR, students of cardiac anatomy and echo can now immerse themselves in the critically acclaimed and anatomically correct HeartWorks 3D heart.
 They can hold it in their hands, turn it around and look deep inside for an unparalleled understanding of structures and ultrasound views.